 Thinking about a career change or want to accelerate your current career?
-The Rice Business Career Development Office (CDO) will give you momentum, with top-quality personal guidance and carefully developed contacts with key employers and alumni.
+The Rice MBA and our Career Development Office (CDO) will give you momentum, with top-quality personal guidance and carefully developed contacts with key employers and alumni.

 Rice CDO offers students more time and more opportunities

 The outcomes speak for themselves.
 The ratio of companies-to-students that hire full-time Rice Business students is greater than at UT or Wharton.
 This is largely because the CDO staff is focused on rigorous service standards.
-For students, this means there are more advisors per person, as well as frequent company visits to campus because companies actively target Rice for internships and full-time job recruiting, giving students a broad breadth of companies to consider.
+For Rice MBA students, this focus on career development means there are more advisors per person, as well as frequent company visits to campus because companies actively target Rice for internships and full-time job recruiting, giving students a broad breadth of companies to consider.

 And the strategy clearly works.
 In the class of 2022, 68.5 percent of students accepted offers through school-facilitated activities.
 The vast majority of 2022 graduates - 94 percent - accepted job offers within three months of graduation, with an average competitive starting salary of $142,212.
 Rice Business students pay attention to this because they’re looking for compensation that is competitive with top business schools.
 Top Rice Business graduate employers include: Capital One, Dell, Deloitte Consulting, CenterPoint Energy, Chevron, ExxonMobil, EY, and KPMG.